ElectronicStructureLibrary/flook/README.md

     PLATFORM = aix | bsd | c89 | freebsd | generic | linux | macosx | mingw | posix | solaris

-where the default is `linux`, if using `linux` supplying `PLATFORM` to the `arch.make` file is unnecessary.
+where the default is `linux`, if using `linux` supplying `PLATFORM` to the `setup.make` file is unnecessary.

 #### Lua ####